thiagocapuano/waves-documentation/en/blockchain/waves-protocol/cryptographic-practical-details.md

 `Curve25519` is used for all the signatures in the project.

-The process is as follows: create the special bytes for signing \(for transaction or block, you can find it [here](/technical-details/data-structures.md)\), then create a signature using these bytes and the private key bytes.
+The process is as follows: create the special bytes for signing for transaction or block, you can find it [here](/blockchain/binary-format.md), then create a signature using these bytes and the private key bytes.

 For the validation of signature is enough signature bytes, signed object bytes and the public key.